zlj-zz/pprint/README.md

 - `args:compact`: boolean, If true, several items will be combined in one line.
 - `args:sort_tables`: boolean, If true, sort the table by key.
 - `args.scientific_notation`: boolean, If true, will display number with scientific notation.
+- `args.color`: boolean, If true, will format with color escape.

 The _function_ provided: